rmk2/goon_recon/README.md

 ## Automated intel gathering

+**Hint:** I would suggest adding the whole `src` directory to the executing user's PATH to be able to simply call of the utilities directly, since they use a shebang to call racket internally.

 ### Update moon-database with recently killed towers

 We can use `eve-digest.rkt` to query zkillboard.com for a list of dead towers